-CBD has received extensive coverage throughout the media in recent years and consumption of CBD oils, CBD tinctures, CBD capsules and transdermal CBD patches have taken off and the UK market is estimated to be worth in the region of £400m.
+CBD has received extensive coverage throughout the media in recent years and consumption of CBD oils, CBD capsules and transdermal CBD patches have taken off and the UK market is estimated to be worth in the region of £400m.

 How does CBD differ from Cannabis?

 For those who are unfamiliar with CBD or even cannabis, there is a common question that is often asked.
 What is the difference between CBD and cannabis or marijuana?

 CBD is the second most prevalent of the active ingredients of the cannabis plant.
 CBD is derived directly from the hemp plant and it doesn’t not cause the user to experience the infamous high, often associated with all cannabis based products whether it be smoking a joint or legal cannabis oils.
 According to a report written by the World Health Organisation CBD does not exhibit any effects indicative of any abuse or dependence potential.
 There is no evidence of public health related problems associated with the use of pure CBD.

 Is CBD Legal?

 CBD is legal in the UK so long as the THC concentration of the product is below 0.2%.
 However, there is new Novel Food legislation coming into force on the 31st of March 2021 that will ensure that all ingestible CBD products sold in the UK are compliant with the new legislation.
 Any formulated products that are not encompassed within either a raw material supplier’s application or a bespoke Novel Food application will be deemed unfit for purpose and the Food Standards Agency (“FSA”) will have a remit to remove the products from the shelves.

 This new legislation provides clear guidance on the industry standards that CBD brands have to reach in order to be compliant.
 This will allow the industry to become more reputable and the public will begin to trust CBD products more.
 The stigma surrounding cannabis will slowly subside resulting in the industry becoming more valuable and the quality of the products improving.